VolkerH/Tutorial-on-bftools-and-bfconvert/README.md

 ### Audience

-This document should serve as a short overview of how to install and run `bfconvert` for facility users who have little experience of working with the command line.
+This document should serve as a short overview of how to install the Bioformats commandline tools and how to use `bfconvert` to split and convert imagess for facility users who have little experience of working with the command line.

 ## A quick example: